ballerina-platform/ballerina-spec/beps/platform/1462_distribution_strategy_for_ballerina_modules.md

 Promotion is triggered ad hoc by a combination of signals — Ballerina Central download/usage trends and qualitative demand (community requests, partner asks, issue volume) — raised by the Ballerina Connector team or the Architecture Group.
 The same governance as classification applies: the Connector team proposes, the Architect approves.

-**No tooling or runtime changes required.**
+**No compiler or resolver changes required, but the release process must enforce the classification.**
 Dependency resolution already falls back to Ballerina Central when a package is not found in the local distribution repository (see [Ballerina Package Specification §5.3.1](../../packages/package-spec.md)).
 A Central-only `ballerina/*` module resolves exactly like a `ballerinax/*` module does today, so no compiler, build tool, or resolution changes are needed.
+What does need to change is the distribution's release/packaging process itself: whatever manifest or checklist decides which packages are assembled into the installer must be updated to exclude Central-only modules by default, otherwise a new specialized module keeps getting bundled simply because nothing stopped it.
-The only practical implication is that users depending on a Central-only module need network access to Central at build time, the same constraint that already exists for `ballerinax` connectors today.
+The only user-facing implication is that users depending on a Central-only module need network access to Central at build time, the same constraint that already exists for `ballerinax` connectors today.
 This should be called out in release notes as a known characteristic, not treated as a regression.

 ### Example walk-through